Wilhelmena Rhodes Kelly: Jamestowne Society

-Wilhelmena Rhodes Kelly became a member of the Jamestowne Society in 2007, tracing her American lineage to Pocahontas and John Rolfe.
+Kelly became a member of the Jamestowne Society in 2007, tracing her American lineage to Pocahontas and John Rolfe.
 The Jamestowne Society is an educational, historical, and patriotic organization dedicated to discovering and recording the names of those early settlers, recording their deeds, and promoting the restoration of historical records and artifacts.
 She served the New York Company as its Governor for one term from early 2017 until March 30, 2019.
 In July 2019, she attended the 400th Anniversary of the First Meeting of the General Assembly speaking in recognition of the "20 and odd" Africans brought to Virginia in 1619.
 Her remarks were published in full in the Fall 2019 issue of the Jamestowne Society Magazine, Volume 43, number 2.